 Intuitive matching process.
 Being matched with a provider isn’t for everyone.
 Some users prefer to choose from a list of available therapists or psychiatrists, where they can research and compare providers’ qualifications and backgrounds.
 Others find that being matched can be a good way to get started quickly.
 As it is, both our staff tester and our survey respondents were overwhelmingly pleased with the providers they were initially matched with.
 Only 23 percent of Talkspace therapy users and 20 percent of Talkspace psychiatry users felt the need to switch providers.
 If your provider isn’t a good match, switching is simple—83 percent of therapy users and 90 percent of psychiatry users who switched thought it was an easy or very easy process.
 When switching, the platform generates a list of suitable providers for you to choose from.

 High-quality care.
 Both our hands-on testing and our survey responses revealed widespread satisfaction with the level of care offered on Talkspace, as well as the wide selection of therapists and psychiatry providers.
-Our staff tester was impressed with the thoroughness and effectiveness of all his providers on the platform.
+We were impressed with the thoroughness and effectiveness of all our providers on the platform.
 Similarly, 92 percent of users rated the experiences with their therapists highly or very highly.
 86 percent of psychiatry users on the platform reported that they were satisfied or very satisfied with the medication management and psychiatric care they received from Talkspace.

 Based on our testing and user feedback, we feel Talkspace could improve in the following areas: